hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 | Option                                 | Description
 |----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------
+| `Motion.OccupancySensor`               | Add an occupancy sensor accessory using motion sensor activity to determine occupancy.
+If smart motion detection is enabled, the occupancy sensor will use UniFi Protect's person detection to determine occupancy state.
+Otherwise, by default, all motion will trigger occupancy. **(default: disabled)**. <BR>*Supported on Protect devices that have a motion sensor.*
 | `Motion.SmartDetect`                   | Use UniFi Protect smart motion detection for HomeKit motion events when on a supported device. **(default: disabled)**. <BR>*Supported on Protect devices that support smart motion detection (e.g. G4-series cameras and better).*
 | `Motion.SmartDetect.ObjectSensors`     | Add contact sensor accessories for each smart motion object type that UniFi Protect supports. **(default: disabled)**. <BR>*Supported on Protect devices that support smart motion detection (e.g. G4-series cameras and better).*
 | `Motion.Switch`                        | Add a switch accessory to activate or deactivate motion detection in HomeKit. **(default: disabled)**. <BR>*Supported on Protect devices that have a motion sensor.*